Nodeguardians/ng-questplay/README.md

     > ⚠ Your repository must be private!

-2. Download [Questplay on Github](https://github.com/Nodeguardians/ng-questplay) onto your local device, and push it to the Github repository you have created.
+2. Download this repository onto your local device, and push it to the Github repository you have created.

     ```
     git clone https://github.com/Nodeguardians/ng-questplay.git